Faculty Handbook 2014–15

 All 64 campuses of SUNY function under the overall authority and responsibility of the SUNY Board of Trustees, subject to the general guidelines of the Board of Regents of the State of New York.
-The Board of Trustees is SUNY’s governing body, consisting of 17 members, 15 of whom are appointed by the governor, by and with consent of the New York State Senate.
-In addition, the president of the Student Assembly serves as a voting member and the president of the University Faculty Senate serves on the board as a nonvoting member.
+The Board of Trustees is SUNY’s governing body, consisting of 18 members, 15 of whom are appointed by the governor, by and with consent of the New York State Senate.
+In addition, the president of the Student Assembly serves as student trustee and the presidents of the University Faculty Senate and Faculty Council of Community Colleges serve as ex-officio (nonvoting) trustees.

 University Faculty Senate

 The SUNY Board of Trustees approved the creation of the University Faculty Senate (UFS) on October 8, 1953.
 Article VII of the Policies of the Board of Trustees states “the Senate shall be the official agency through which the University Faculty engages in the governance of the University.
 The Senate shall be concerned with effective educational policies and other professional matters within the University.”

 Senate membership consists of the chancellor of the university, two university representatives having universitywide responsibilities, and representatives from each state-operated unit and contract college.
 This is a total of 33 SUNY colleges, making the University Faculty Senate one of the largest faculty governance organizations in the country.

 The SUNY Student Assembly, created by Article XVII of the Policies of the Board of Trustees, is the official organization through which SUNY students participate in the governance of the university.